- Decreases bad cholesterol levels whilst increasing good cholesterol levels

 As with all medications, Pravastatin does come with the risk of certain side effects, although not everyone gets them.

 It is rare to suffer any adverse reactions while taking Pravastatin.
-Different statins can affect people in different ways, but you should speak to your doctor if any of these effects persist or don't go away.
+Different statins can affect people in different ways, but you should speak to your doctor if any of these effects persist or do not go away.

 Memory loss is another rare side effect that is known to occasionally happen in people who take this medicine.
 This will usually stop when you complete your course of treatment.